 This course emphasizes the investigation of theory and research related to the processes of reading, writing, and responding to content area text in middle/secondary education.
 It addresses a variety of topics such as strategy development for reading and writing to learn, methods and materials, cultural influences, assessment and evaluation, and the roles of teachers and administrators.
 There is a focus throughout the course on linking theory and research to practice.
-Prerequisite: EDU 101.
 Limited to Education majors who have satisfied all the retention criteria.
 Students must concurrently take the associated pre-practicum course EDU 341F.
-(Fall)
+This course is offered during alternate odd fall semesters.
+(Fall 2025, Fall 2027)